jtran-9/CSE110_Pages/index.md

 # Justin's User Page

 ## As a programmer
 To describe my experience as a programmer, I have on many course projects up to this point and have also worked on a few projects outside of the classroom.
 I have worked in **C++, Java,** and **Python** and also learned **HTML, CSS,** and **JS**.
+If you want to know my favoriate programming language, then visit [this page](README.md).
 I have worked on creating neural networks before that can be trained and be used to classify new test images.
 This was related to this [experiment](http://ufldl.stanford.edu/housenumbers/) The code is shown below...
 ```
 class Net(nn.Module):
     def __init__(self, n_labels=5):